LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 }
 ```

 What does this all do?
-Well, `NetworkHandler.LevelEvent += ReceivedEventFromServer;` simply tells C# that we want to have `ReceivedEventFromServer(string eventName)` to run when the `LevelEvent` event is invoked. `NetworkHandler.LevelEvent -= Received` tells C# that we no longer want `ReceivedEventFromServer` to run when the event is invoked.
+Well, `NetworkHandler.LevelEvent += ReceivedEventFromServer` simply tells C# that we want `ReceivedEventFromServer(string eventName)` to run when the `LevelEvent` event is invoked. `NetworkHandler.LevelEvent -= Received` tells C# that we no longer want `ReceivedEventFromServer` to run when the event is invoked.

 >**Note:** When subscribing and unsubscribing to an event, make sure that <i>both</i> the host and the client do so.
 Both `GenerateNewLevelClientRpc` and `DespawnPropsAtEndOfRound` run on all game instances - even if the latter method immediately attempts to return if the game instance is not the host.
 >